Tinkerforge/generators/python/readme.txt

-This zip contains a Python egg with the bindings for all Tinkerforge Bricks and Bricklets (tinkerforge.egg), the source of the egg (in source/) and all available Python examples (in examples/).
+This ZIP contains a Python egg with the bindings for all Tinkerforge Bricks and Bricklets (tinkerforge.egg), the source of the egg (in source/) and all available Python examples (in examples/).